ashishsonone/google-sheet-utils/README.md

 - `WHERE(A1:C5, "*Age < 30 OR *CompanyId='Y'")`
 - `WHERE(A1:C5, "(*Age < 30 OR *CompanyId='Y') AND *City='Delhi'")` combining AND and OR.
 Using parenthesis to group expressions.
 - `WHERE(A1:C5, "*Age > #F1")`.
 Assume cell F1 contained value 30.
 So, this effectively becomes *Age > 30.

+> [!NOTE]
-Note: A drawback of using cell reference is that when you change value of cell F1 to say 33, it won't automatically recalculate the result because we have no way of knowing this.
+> A drawback of using cell reference is that when you change value of cell F1 to say 33, it won't automatically recalculate the result because we have no way of knowing this.
 You'll need to manually change something in the formula to make it run again.

 ## ORDER_BY
 orders the table based on certain column(s) either ascending (`ASC`) or descending (`DESC`)